-- 2.24 Queen Mary reserves the right to require any student to undertake a medical examination to determine fitness to study and/or fitness to practice; this may be required as a condition of admission, or at any time in a student's studies.
+- 2.26 Queen Mary reserves the right to require any student to undertake a medical examination to determine fitness to study and/or fitness to practice; this may be required as a condition of admission, or at any time in a student's studies.
 Queen Mary may require full disclosure of any report on a student's fitness to study or practise.
-Failure to comply with this regulation may result in the student being deregistered from Queen Mary, or in a recommendation or requirement for the student to interrupt their studies. - 2.25 A student who has been absent because of illness or an infectious or contagious disease may be required to produce medical certification of fitness to study or practice before being permitted to resume study at Queen Mary. - 2.26 A student not deemed fit to study or practise after a required medical examination may be deregistered from Queen Mary or may be advised or required to interrupt their studies. - 2.27 A student on a medical or dental programme must inform the Queen Mary Health Centre if they are, or have reason to believe that they may be, an infectious carrier of any disease or condition specified by the Senate, or its delegated authority, as requiring notification.
+A student who is required to undertake a medical examination/assessment to determine fitness to study and/or fitness to practice may have placed restrictions on their activity while the assessments are ongoing.
+Failure to comply with any part of regulation may result in the student being deregistered from Queen Mary, or in a recommendation or requirement for the student to interrupt their studies. - 2.27 A student who has been absent because of illness or an infectious or contagious disease may be required to produce medical certification of fitness to study or practice before being permitted to resume study at Queen Mary.

+- 2.28 A student not deemed fit to study or practise after a required medical examination may be deregistered from Queen Mary or may be advised or required to interrupt their studies. - 2.29 A student on a medical or dental programme must inform the Queen Mary Health Centre if they are, or have reason to believe that they may be, an infectious carrier of any disease or condition specified by the Senate, or its delegated authority, as requiring notification.